kperusko/cheatsheet/linux.md

-apt-cache show packageNameFoo (displays detailed info about current and installed package) apt-cache policy packageNameFoo (displays only verision info about current and installed package) apt-cache search packageNameFoo (performs full text search on all available packages in the APT cache)
+apt-cache show packageNameFoo (displays detailed info about current and installed package) apt-cache policy packageNameFoo (displays only verision info about current and installed package) apt-cache search packageNameFoo (performs full text search on all available packages in the APT cache) apt-cache rdepends packageNameFoo (displays all packages that are dependen on the packageNameFoo)

 !!!!!!!!!!!!!!!!!!!!!!!!!!!
 SSH